correalramos24/py_utils/README.md

 ## Utilites

-* bashCMD: Launch & manage Bash commands
+* bashCMD: Launch & manage Bash commands.
 * bashScript: Set and Launch bash scripts.
-Sits on the top of bashCMD
+Sits on the top of bashCMD.
-* GitProject: Gather Git information of a Path.
+* gitProject: Gather Git information of a Path.
-* logger: My simply logger
+* logger: My simply logger.
-* meta: MetaClass to compend all the utilites for all the object definitions
+* meta: MetaClass to compend all the utilites for all the object definitions.
 * controllers: 3-layers controllers definitions, using logger and other stuff.
+* utils_py: Collection of methods to shortcut stuff.

 ## Testing